brunacosta03/sem4pi_22_23/docs/SPRINT C/US_3006/readme.md

 Information in System Specification

     Users with write permission may post content to a cell in the board.
 The content can be a text or an image.
 When the server commits a post it also should notify all clients with access to the board of the update.
-    The system should maintain an history/log of all the updates in the board.
-    The system should generate "real-time" HTML rendering of the board, presenting all the actual contents of the board, the row and column titles, the board title, the authors (short name and email) of the posts and a timestamp of each post.

 Information in Forum